 Top universities in the UK for employability

 Top three universities in the US for graduate employability

-According to the Caltech website, 60 per cent of the class of 2017 have gone directly into the workforce.
+According to the Caltech website, a high percentage of graduates go straight into the workforce.
 Many of these students have been recruited on campus.

-The Career Development Center at the university provides networking sessions and twice-annual careers fairs to assist students in finding a job.
-Approximately 150 recruiters from various fields are present at each fair.
+The Career Development Center at the university provides networking sessions and twice-annual careers fairs to assist students in finding jobs.
+Some 150 recruiters from various fields are present at each fair.